realityforge/course-closure-library/README.md

-# Coursework for "Closure Library: Build Complex JavaScript Applications"
+# Coursework for "Closure Library"

 This contains the projects used for the course [Closure Library: Build Complex JavaScript Applications](https://www.udemy.com/closure-library/).